Content Words: Nouns, Verbs, Adjectives and Adverbs

 Noun/Verb Suffix -gi

-The suffix -gi may be applied to adjectives, verbs and nouns.
+The suffix -gi may be applied to adjectives, nouns and verbs.

 Adjectives